sneakysneak/docs/pages/managing-cyclr/02-cyclr-concepts.md

 ### Accounts

-Accounts allow the grouping of Account Connectors and the Cycles that use them.
+Each of a Cyclr Parterns Customers will have an account in Cyclr.
+Templates can be copied to the account or custom integrations can be developed.
+This provides segmentation between integrations running for different customers.
+Connectors in an account are specifically authenticated for that customer.

 ### Connectors

-A Connector is a Cyclr implementaion of a third party API.
-When installed into an Account it provides connectivity with the third party application.
+A Connector is a Cyclr implementaion of a an application's API.
+The connector handles all aspects of the protocols and methods which Cyclr uses to pull or push data to the application.

 ### Account Connector

-Account Connectors are installed instances of Connectors that hold additional authentication details required for connectivity to the third party application.
+Once a Connectors is installed in an account it is referred to as an Account Connector.
+It holds authentication details specific to that account.

 ### Users